-I was already considering the next stage of my journey in eating more ethically, but the exposure of dairy industry cruelty tipped the scale.
+I was already considering the next stage of my journey in eating more ethically, but the exposure of dairy industry cruelty was the motivation I needed.
 After witnessing the abuse of bobby calves, it was time for change.

-Greater transparency is needed in the food industry so that we can make informed choices.
-We should know what we are eating, including the health, environmental, and ethical implications.
+We need greater transparency in the food industry so we can make informed choices.
+We should know what we are eating, including the health, environmental and ethical implications.

 But we shouldn’t feel guilty about living according to our beliefs and values.
-We readily accept people making dietary changes for health reasons, so why should people making ethical choices be treated differently?
+We readily accept people making dietary changes for health reasons, so why should people who make ethical choices be treated differently?

 Dairy free December

 December was my first dairy-free month.
-The festive season proved to be a challenge, not least because I usually indulge in stilton cheese with a glass of port!
+The festive season proved to be a challenge, not least because I usually indulge in Stilton cheese with a glass of port!
 Neither had I considered that my favourite Belgian chocolates with ganache centres would be off limit.
-But this is a small sacrifice for peace of mind.
+But it’s a small sacrifice for peace of mind.